How to Harvest and Dry Ornamental Gourds

 If you're harvesting the gourds (rather than purchasing), cut them from the vine, leaving a few inches of stem intact.
 Make sure to cut instead of pull, as you might damage the stem.
 This can allow a fungus to move in and decay the vegetable.

 Wash your gourds in soapy water, and allow them to air dry.
 Then, wipe the gourds with rubbing alcohol to further ensure that the surface is clean.

 Place the gourds in a well-ventilated area away from direct sunlight for about one week.
 The skin will begin to harden and change color.
 After a week, the outside of the gourd should be dry.

 Cure the Gourds

-Move the gourds to a dry, dark area where they can remain for at least six months.
+Move the gourds to a dry, dark area where they can remain for three to six months.
 Store them on a screen or vented surface in a single layer, and make sure no gourds are touching.
 Alternatively, hang each one with twine, allowing for ample airflow under and around the gourd.